Research

 Economic outlook

-While an economic slowdown in 2024 is probable, it doesn’t mean that a recession is inevitable.
-Given its underlying strength as 2023 ended, the expectation is for the national economy to weather the storm and continue to grow in 2024.
+While an economic slowdown in the year ahead is probable, it doesn’t mean that a recession is inevitable.
+Given its underlying strength to start the year, the expectation is for the national economy to continue expanding throughout 2025.

 This article presents the latest trends in key economic indicators as well as an outlook for the year ahead.
 Visit this page throughout the year for the Association’s latest projections for the U.S. economy.